DytAC-study/CST8918-G12-Final/test-final-workflow-trigger.md

 - Static analysis should pass
 - Build should succeed
 - Terraform plan should work without errors
 - Terraform apply should complete successfully

+## Update:
+Adding this update to ensure the workflow is triggered properly.